jina-ai/jina/docs/fundamentals/document/document-api.md

 {'weight': 10.0, 'height': 5.0, 'last_modified': 'Monday'}
 ```

-In order to provide easy access to nested fields, the `Document` allows to access attributes by composing the attribute
+To provide easy access to nested fields, the `Document` allows you to access attributes by composing the attribute
 qualified name with interlaced `__` symbols:

 ```python